zadarastorage/zadara-terraform/gpu-onyx-ai-ollama-llm/README.md

 Estimated timings:
 - Terraform script to run: ~1 minute
 - VM to complete the installation: ~12 minutes
-- terraform destryy: ~1 minute
+- terraform destroy: ~1 minute

 Using the Public IP (eip_address) displayed at the end of the terraform script, SSH into the new VM and enter: